MakeSchool-Tutorials/Tip-Calculator-Swift/P2-Interface-Building/content.md

 >[action]
 > ## Opening the storyboard
-> Watch the video and follow the steps below:
+> Follow the steps below:
 >
 Select `Main.storyboard` from the project navigator.
 >